SP70

 SP70 (in German also Panzerhaubitze 70 or Panzerhaubitze 155-1) self-propelled gun was a scheme set up by several European nations including the UK, Germany and Italy beginning in 1973.
 The project was shelved in favour of the US M109, which was already in service.
 The SP70 was "outgunned" on several occasions by the M109 and further development was cancelled in the 1980s.

 The role envisioned for the SP70, which was to replace the widely used U.S. M109 self-propelled howitzer, was ultimately fulfilled in UK service by the AS-90 ("Artillery system for the nineties"), another self-propelled 155 mm howitzer system, which was originally created by an independent team which had anticipated that the SP70 project would fail.

 Technical description

 Crew

 The interior layout has space for three crewmen on the right (the layer, the crew chief, and the magazine operator) and the charge loader on the left.
 The total detachment is five men, the driver being located forward in the hull.
 There are two turret hatches equipped with periscopes which allow the crew chief and charge loader all-around vision both day and night.
 The elevating mass consists of the gun and cradle extension for both the loading system and cradle and the recoil mechanism.
-The mass is mounted on two trunnion roller bearings and a large saddle, which not only connects it with the turret bu also blocks off the turret opening.
+The mass is mounted on two trunnion roller bearings and a large saddle, which not only connects it with the turret but also blocks off the turret opening.